edespino/cloudberry-site/docs/advanced-analytics/directory-tables.md

 To create a directory table in an external storage, you first need to create a tablespace in that storage.
 You'll need to provide connection information of the external storage server, such as server IP address, protocol, and access credentials.
 The following examples show how to create directory tables on QingCloud Object Storage and HDFS.

 1. Create server objects and define connection methods for external data sources.
-Cloudberry Database supports protocols for multiple storage options, including S3 object storage and HDFS.
+Apache Cloudberry supports protocols for multiple storage options, including S3 object storage and HDFS.
 The following examples create server objects named `oss_server` and `hdfs_server` on QingCloud and HDFS, respectively.

     - For QingCloud: